-Anyone who has an interest in either Interior design or decoration or has already completed an Introduction to Interior Design and wishes to develop their skills.
+This course is aimed at anyone who has an interest in either interior design or decoration or has already completed an Introduction to Interior Design and wishes to develop their skills.
 People who may wish to pursue a career as a designer or property developer or simply how to put ideas together to decorate, furnish or renovate their own homes.

 What will I learn?

-Use our knowledge of scale to organise furniture onto scaled floor plans.
+- Use scale to organise furniture onto scaled floor plans.

-Looking at the historical context of design helps the designer to appreciate how ideas have evolved and how they can be improved.
+- Looking at the historical context of design helps the designer to appreciate how ideas have evolved and how they can be adapted to modern living.

 A second project is to design a home office to a client’s specification.
-An important exercise which will help you gain an insight into designing a space for someone else.
+An important exercise due to the increase in homeworking and which will help you gain an insight into designing a space for someone else.
 To achieve this you will work closely with another member of the group acting as your client and you in turn, will be their client.

 Additional Costs and Information